-No one wants to add to their cleaning routine, but taking regular time to clean the timber surfaces and glass of your traditional window will not only approve the appearance and functionality of the window, it will also give you the opportunity to look for emerging issues like rotting wood or fraying sashes.
+No one wants to add to their cleaning routine, but taking regular time to clean the timber surfaces and glass of your traditional window will not only approve the appearance and functionality of the window, but it will also give you the opportunity to look for emerging issues like rotting wood or fraying sashes.

-Inspecting the sash cord and pulley wheels, as well and looking over any draught proofing or weather sealing will ensure that you are making the most of your cleaning time.
+Inspecting the sash cord and pulley wheels, as well and looking over any draught-proofing or weather sealing will ensure that you are making the most of your cleaning time.

 Cleaning your wooden windows doesn’t require any specialist equipment, just some time and TLC.
-Removing any larger pieces of dirt or debris with a vacuum cleaner will ensure that you do not scratch of damage your frames and makes for an easier clean.
+Removing any larger pieces of dirt or debris with a vacuum cleaner will ensure that you do not scratch or damage your frames and makes for an easier clean.